Disclosure: When you apply through links on our site, we may earn a referral fee from our partners. For more, see our ad disclosure and review policy.

 You can also practice responsible credit behaviors, including always paying your debts as agreed and maintaining low balances, so that all three of your reports look their best, no matter which one is queried.
 You should also regularly check all three credit reports for errors or fraudulent accounts.

-Think of it in terms of news apps again.
-To ensure you’re getting balanced reporting, you should look at different sources with several different viewpoints.
-One app may cover an event that the others missed thanks to having its own contributors.
-Any of your three credit reports can include information the others missed — and all three can contain things they shouldn’t.
+Think of it like choosing news apps again.
+To get a well-rounded view, you should explore different sources offering varied perspectives.
+One app might cover a unique event that others miss because it has its own contributors.
+Similarly, any of your three credit reports might include information the others overlook and all could potentially have details they shouldn’t.

 Advertiser Disclosure